stanford-oval/cs294-homework-workdir/hw1/README.md

 ## Homework submission
 Submit a simple text file to include the following information:

+- A link to a private fork of the this repository containing the data you collected and `schema.tt` you generated and tuned.
 - The domain you choose
 - The website you use to collect your data
-- A link to a private fork of the this repository containing the data you collected and `schema.tt` you generated and tuned.
 - All the changes you made to the automatically generated `schema.tt`
-- A list of example questions can be answered by your QA skill
+- A list of example questions that can be answered by your QA skill